OSGConnect/OUTDATED-tutorial-swift/README.md

 ## Conventions

 The following conventions are used throughout this document:
-  * All of the following exercises must be done using the BASH shell
+  * All of the following exercises must be done using the Bash shell
   * The `setup.sh` in the tutorial directory is sourced before running any of the tutorial:

 	$ source setup.sh